kyma-project/kyma/tools/failery/README.md

     }
     ```

-    Make sure that the `-name` parameter value is equal to the name of the interface, for which you want to generate the mock implementation.
+    Make sure that the `-name` parameter value is equal to the name of the interface for which you want to generate the mock implementation.

-    Replace values in curly braces with proper details, where:
+    Replace values in curly braces with the proper details, where:
     - `{relativeVendorPath}` is the relative path to the `vendor` directory of the project.
-    - `{generationTypeParams}` are additional parameters that specify mock generation type.
-The `-inpkg` parameter creates file in the same package, and `-output {packageName}` parameter generates the mock in `{packageName}` package.
+    - `{generationTypeParams}` are additional parameters that specify a mock generation type.
+The **-inpkg** parameter creates a file in the same package, and the **-output {packageName}** parameter generates a mock in the `{packageName}` package.

-    For more configuration options, see the Readme of the original project, [mockery](https://github.com/vektra/mockery).
+    For more configuration options, see the [mockery](https://github.com/vektra/mockery) documentation.

 1. Run the following command in your project root: